RyanVSo/AIE8-RyanSo/11_certification_challenge_v1/README.md

 1. **Open your browser** to `http://localhost:8501`
 2. **Configure retrieval method** in the sidebar:
-   - Choose from Base, BM25, Multi-Query, Parent-Document, Contextual Compression, or Ensemble
+   - Choose from Base, BM25, Multi-Query, or Ensemble
    - Adjust the number of documents to retrieve
 3. **Ask questions** about Kubernetes in the chat interface
 4. **View system statistics** in the sidebar